https://medium.com/moxietalk-with-kirt-jacobs/musks-moxie-may-save-the-world-b9ff8c6b90ee

 Elon Musk and his ambitions for space exploration

 Who do you know that was born with moxie?
-Did you grow up with anyone who clearly had “it” as a child and has grown up to do great things?
+Did you grow up with anyone who had “it” as a child and has grown up to do great things?

 Elon Musk’s Wikipedia Page: